Etiquette

 Upon Arriving

 When you arrive for class, please remove your shoes by the door.
-There are currently no dressing rooms in the dojo; however, the building restrooms are spacious enough to use for changing into training clothes, if needed.
+There are currently no dressing rooms in the dojo; however, the nearby building restrooms are spacious enough to use for changing into training clothes.

 There are areas inside the dojo to leave your belongings during class, but it is not secure storage: Please do not bring any unnecessary valuables with you.